 well.
 So I think that's important.

 Robert Westervelt: Couple more questions, I'm sorry.
-We're
+We're going a

 little long on this.

 Robert Westervelt: Twenty-three minutes here but Dan Kaminski

 talks a lot about how he thinks DNS sec is going to enable more

 kinds of new services that we can't even think of at this point.
 Do

 you understand what he's saying when he says that?

 Danny McPherson: Absolutely.
 There are lots of folks, Dan's a really bright guy,